A necessary condition for liftings of positive characteristic varieties with finite fundamental groups: Introduction

-Mod-$l$-finite dominatedness can be analogously defined for pro-$\pi$-$l$-spaces with finite fundamental group (see Definition \ref{defn: pro mod l finite dom}).
+Mod-$l$-finite dominatedness can be analogously defined for pro-spaces with finite fundamental group (see Definition \ref{defn: pro mod l finite dom}).
 Then we define a scheme $X$ with $(\pi_1^{\et}(X))^{\wedge}_l$ finite to be mod-$l$ finitely dominated if the $l$-profinite completion of its étale homotopy type is.
-Then as a corollary of Theorem \ref{Thm: Main Intro},
+The following is a direct corollary of Theorems \ref{Thm: Main Intro} and \ref{Thm: Main Intro II},

-\begin{theorem}[see Theorem \ref{Cor: Cor 1}, Corollary \ref{cor: last cor}] Let $X$ be a connected, pointed, locally Noetherian scheme with $(\pi^{\et}_1(X))^{\wedge}_l$ finite.
-Then $X_{\et}$ is $l$-adic weak equivalent to a complex variety if and only if $X$ is mod-$l$ finitely dominated.

-In particular, if the $X$ above is smooth, proper over a field of positive characteristic, then a necessary condition for $X$ to lift to zero characteristic is that $X$ is mod-$l$ finitely dominated. \end{theorem}
+\begin{theorem}[see Theorem \ref{Cor: Cor 1}, Corollary \ref{cor: last cor}] Let $X$ be a connected, pointed, locally Noetherian scheme with $\pi=(\pi^{\et}_1(X))^{\wedge}_l$ finite. \begin{enumerate} \item $X_{\et}$ is $l$-adic weak equivalent to a complex variety with fundamental group $\pi$ if and only if $X$ is mod-$l$ finitely dominated and $X^{\wedge}_{\et,l}$ is $l$-local liftable. \item If $X$ is smooth, proper over a separably closed field of characteristic $p>0$ with $l\neq p$, then a necessary condition for $X$ to lift to zero characteristic is that $X$ is mod-$l$ finitely dominated. \end{enumerate} \end{theorem}